RishavMishraRM/Customer_propensity_to_purchase/README.md

 1.Which of these interactiuons effect a users likelyhood to purchase?
 2.Can we score visitors from yesterday who did not purchase, to see who the most valauve prospects are?

-Attached Training Data Link and added data link of kaggle
+Attached Training Data Link and added data link of kaggle <a href="https://www.kaggle.com/benpowis/customer-propensity-to-purchase-data">Data</a>